 - Send an Email: Send the email template you select to a specific address that you enter in the Value field of the action.
 To notify multiple people, separate the email addresses with a comma.

-- Send Email to Technician: Send the selected email template to the assigned technician.
-If no technician is assigned to a ticket, this action will not work.
+- Send email to the technician: Send the selected email template to the technician assigned to the ticket.
+If no technician is assigned, this action will not work.

-- Send Email to Contact: Send the selected email template to the contact assigned to the ticket.
+- Send email to a contact: Send the selected email template to the end user assigned to the ticket.

-- Send Survey to Contact: Send an email with a survey to the contact.
+- Send survey to email the requester: Send an email with a survey to the end user.

 Create new rule